 Go ice skating

 Not just for Christmas, but certainly very wintery and always one to get you into the Christmas spirit.
-Go and visit one of the ice rinks popping up all over London.
+Visit one of the ice rinks popping up all over London.
 For the prettiest setting head to the ice rink in Somerset House or in front of the Natural History Museum.
+Sadly, 2021 will be the final season for the ice rink at the Natural History Museum, so make sure you don’t miss out.

 See the Nutcracker at the Royal Opera House

 Every year the Royal Opera House shows the Nutcracker, so if you are lucky enough to get tickets, go and make a night of it.
-Tickets start at as little as £15 (restricted view, first class seats obviously sell for a lot more), so no excuse not to go….
-But be quick, the tickets do sell fast.
+Tickets start at as little as £7 (restricted view, first class seats obviously sell for a lot more), so no excuse not to go….
+But be quick, the tickets do sell fast (and tickets are usually available from July onwards).

 Walk the festive trail of light in Kew Gardens

-From December until early January Kew Gardens sets out a light trail, leading a 1.5 to 2 hour walk through the gardens in the dark.
+From mid November until early January Kew Gardens sets out a light trail, leading a 1.5 to 2 hour walk through the gardens in the dark.
 Experience the scenery in a rather unusual setting.
 But ensure you bring sensible shoes, as the walk can be a little slippery.